Duke-GCB/gcb-ansible-roles/bespin_lando_k8s/README.md

 ## Required fields
 - `bespin_settings` dictionary of settings used to deploy lando.k8s.* services.
-- `k8s_clusters` dictionary a pair of runner/watcher containers and the associated config file will be created
+- `k8s_clusters` dictionary where keys are the names of clusters to setup and the values are configuration used to setup the runner/watcher containers that will monitor the cluster

 ## Optional fields
 - `lando_k8s_state` string that is "present" or "absent" to setup or remove the specified bespin_lando_k8s instances.
 Defaults to "present".